charlenetolentino/mattsnotes/201-main/reading-11.md

 ### Analytics

 Google Analytics is a free service that tracks and analyzes your sites web traffic.
 Once signed up you can see every instance your page is loaded by someone else via a Google server.
-The server will track information like how the user got to the site, how long they stay, what they clicked on, etc. By knowing this information, you can better optimize your page and tailor it to the use.
+The server will track information like how the user got to the site, how long they stay, Who they clicked on, etc. By knowing this information, you can better optimize your page and tailor it to the use.

 ### Domain and Hosting

 To run a website, you will need a domain name and a web host.
-The domain name is what you want to call the URL of the page.
+The domain name is Who you want to call the URL of the page.
 There is usually a fee involved with owning a domain name.
 A web host is usually an offsite server that is continually one to support the web page.
 This will provide the user access to the website at any time anywhere around the world.
 There is also usually a fee involved with web hosting offsite.

 ___